-The remaining mentoring hours may occur in-person or using synchronous or asynchronous methodologies without the participant being the primary individual completing non-clinical practice area tasks.

-- 2.3 Program Delivery: The program is conducted in settings where management and professional staff are committed to seeking excellence in education while maintaining sufficient resources to achieve the mission, goals, and outcomes. - 2.4 Mentoring Focus: The program emphasizes the professional benefit of advanced education through mentoring.
-The curriculum offers the participant individualized guidance on emerging and current best practices in a defined area of practice.
+- At least 75 of the 150 mentoring hours must be in-person (1:1) - The remaining mentoring hours may occur in-person or using synchronous or asynchronous methodologies. - 2.3 Program Delivery: The program is conducted in settings or affiliated clinical sites where management and professional staff are committed to seeking excellence in education and patient care by demonstrating substantial compliance with professionally developed and nationally applied practice and operational standards while maintaining sufficient resources to achieve the mission, goals, and outcomes. - 2.4 Mentoring Focus: The program emphasizes the professional benefit of advanced clinical education through mentoring.
+The curriculum offers the participant individualized guidance on emerging and current best practices, patient care, and evidence-based practice in a defined area of practice.
 Mentors provide comprehensive oversight and consistent feedback throughout the length of the program focused on advancing the participant's knowledge and expertise in a defined area of practice. - 2.5 Completion: The program verifies that the participant meets completion requirements.
 The program director awards a certificate of graduation to the participant who completes the program.
 The certificate is issued in accordance with the ABPTRFE Policies and Procedures Authorized Statement and signed by the program director and administrators of the sponsoring organization.
 A certificate is only issued once the participant completes all program requirements.